resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 and guiding principles for how Invirt implements these on top of http4k.

 #### Explicit, server-side validation
-Validation is an explicit step performed by the http4k handler, there's no "magic" and no annotations (nothing implicit, that is).
+Validation is an explicit step performed by the http4k handler, there's no "magic" and no annotations.
 Based on the validation result, the handler has to make an explicit decision about the outcome: respond with the success state or re-render the form to allow the user to correct the input.

 #### Retaining input is (often) important
-It's often that an application needs to retain the incorrectly entered values after a validation failure.
+It's common for an application to need to retain the incorrectly entered values after a validation failure.
 This is essential in making sure the user doesn't have to re-key all the inputs.

-When validation is performed server side, the approach is slightly different to a single page application.
+When validation is performed server side, the approach is different to a single page application.
 The handler needs to re-render the form on a validation error _and_ present the previously entered values.
 Invirt tries to make this process as frictionless as possible, but also gives the developer plenty of latitude for customisation.